yamachig/Lawtext/README.md

 **Lawtext** is a human-readable/editable plain text format designed for Japanese laws.

-Lawtext works efficiently with existing source code management tools so that it makes law text management open, safe, and creative.
+Lawtext works efficiently with existing source code management tools to make law text management open, safe, and creative.

 Lawtext is currently under development; however, the essential feature is already available.